ShridhiGupta/MeshPay/README.md

 3. **Bluetooth in real life is hard.** Background BLE on Android is heavily throttled since Android 8. iOS peripheral mode is locked down.
 Two strangers' phones reliably forming a GATT connection while the apps aren't actively open is genuinely difficult and a lot of energy.
 This demo skips that problem entirely by simulating the mesh.
 4. **Privacy / liability.** A stranger carries your encrypted transaction packet on their phone.
 They can't read it, but its existence is metadata.
 In a real deployment you'd want to think about regulatory disclosures and what happens if a device is seized.

-For a college / portfolio project: name the concept honestly as **"mesh-routed deferred settlement"** rather than "real-time offline UPI," and you'll have a much stronger pitch.
-The cryptography and idempotency work here is real engineering and worth showing off.